LACMIP/emu/docs/_documentation/typecollection.md

 ## Rehousing types
 - Specimens should comfortably lie flat in boxes.
 The fit should not be tight.
 - Small specimens that are placed in vials should be accompanied by small stickers and small labels.
-- Specimens placed in vials should also be immobilized with tissue paper.
-However, do not tightly pack the vial with so much tissue paper that it could crush the specimen, or make it difficult to find or retrieve in the future.
+- Specimens placed in vials should also be immobilized with tissue paper, especially if the specimens are have are very delicate or could be damaged by rolling in the vial.
+Tissue paper should be tightly packed into the end of the vial, then a larger (unpacked) plug of tissue paper should be used to hold the specimen in place.
+Do not pack the vial so tightly with tissue paper that it could crush the specimen or make it difficult to find/retrieve in the future.
+- Replace old cotton batting with archival tissue paper.